frnmst/kalliope-docker/README.rst

 Kalliope Docker Debian
 ======================

-Run Kalliope inside a Debian Docker container
+Run [Kalliope](https://kalliope-project.github.io/) inside a Debian Docker container

 Reasons
 -------

-- Debian is not your main GNU/Linux distribution
+- Debian-based distros are not your daily GNU/Linux distributions.
-- Testing with a real environment
+- Deploy Kalliope in a matter of minutes.

 Features
 --------